Daisy Hill F.C.: History

 In 1978 they joined the Lancashire Combination in which they competed for four seasons from 1978–79 to 1981–82, before becoming founder members of the North West Counties League Division Three in 1982, when a new clubhouse was built at New Sirs.
 In the 1986–87 season they finished fourth in Division Three, before it was absorbed into Division Two the following season when they reached the second round of the FA Vase.
 After the 1988–89 season the club changed name to Westhoughton Town, playing under the new name for five seasons from 1989–90 to 1993–94. before reverting to Daisy Hill for the 1994–95 season.
 In the 1994-95 season the club won the Atherton Charity Cup for the first time under the management of Jimmy Hulton & Tony Riley.
 They remained in Division Two for the next 14 seasons before the league was rebranded and Division Two was renamed the First Division in the 2008–09 season.

 In the 2005–06 season, FC United of Manchester competed in the North West Counties League Second Division, and with their large support, the home match against them was moved to Victory Park, and a crowd of 1,682 was recorded.
-It was during the course of the 2005–06 season, where Daisy Hill's successful Under 18's side progressed to the FA Youth Cup First Round proper after beating non-league sides Prescot Cables, Retford United and Farsley Celtic.
+It was during the course of the 2005–06 season, where Daisy Hill's Under 18's side progressed to the FA Youth Cup First Round proper after defeating non-league sides Prescot Cables, Retford United and Farsley Celtic.
 They finally succumbed 4–2 against League One opposition in the form of Doncaster Rovers.
 This was unprecedented and remains a first for a team from the Bolton Boys Federation to achieve this feat.
 This side also contained 8 young players who represented Lancashire FA at under 18s level, one of whom included former Inverness Caledonian Thistle, Dundee, Accrington Stanley and current Halifax Town player Danny Williams.